coder-naveen18/React-with-Project/README.md

 - most projects don't need the react in initial phase

 ## Why react was build ?
-- fantom message problem in facebook app/web ----> where messages numbers are seen inspite of we have read all the message.
+- fantom message problem(Ghost problem) in facebook app/web ----> where messages numbers are seen inspite of we have read all the message.

 - In this problem the (State --- JS)  and (UI ---> DOM) are not able to interact with each other.